 The EU Capital Requirements Directive requires firms to publish details of their risks, capital and risk management.
 These are known as Pillar 3 disclosures.

 FMSB Statement of Commitment

-M&G Investments (the “Institution”) acknowledges that the Standards published by the FICC Markets Standards Board (“FMSB”) represent generally recognised good practice in the wholesale Fixed Income, Commodity and Currency (“FICC”) markets.
-The Institution confirms that it is committed to conduct its FICC market activities (its “Activities”) in a manner consistent with the Core Principles contained in FMSB Standards, and to have internal policies, procedures and controls reasonably designed to give effect to those Core Principles where they are applicable to its Activities, in a manner that is commensurate with the nature of its Activities in the relevant entity or jurisdiction.
-This statement of commitment applies to the Reference Price Transactions standard for the Fixed Income markets published in November 2016.
-This statement of commitment does not apply to the Binary Options standard for the Commodities markets published in November 2016 because the Institution does not transact commodity binary options.
+M&G lnvestment Management Limited (‘M&G’) acknowledges that the Standards published by the FICC Markets Standards Board ("FMSB") represent generally recognised good practice in the wholesale Fixed lncome, Currencies and Commodities ("FICC") markets.
+M&G confirms that it is committed to conduct its FICC market activities (its "Activities") in a manner consistent with the Core Principles contained in FMSB Standards, and to have internal policies, procedures and controls reasonably designed to give effect to those Core Principles where they are applicable to its Activities, in a manner that is commensurate with the nature of its Activities in the relevant entity or jurisdiction.

 Gender pay gap reporting

 The Government requires all businesses with more than 250 employees in the UK to publish their UK gender pay gap data annually.
 M&G’s 2017 gender pay gap report can be found here: